rafaelgontijo/Tracker_GT06_Connection/README.md

 OBSERVATION
 ===========
 This is not a full project, but is a example for your implementation.
-(Adapt to your Django project or other python framework's project <br/>
+(Adapt to your Django project or other python framework's project) <br/>
-Others informations (Alarm, fence, server call to tracker and others) is not implemented.<br/>
+Others functions (receive Alarm, fence, server call to tracker and others) is not implemented.<br/>

 USAGE